Pew Research noted in, “Americans 60 and older are spending more time in front of their screens than a decade ago,”

-Irfan Jafrey of the Forbes Technology Council notes:
+Irfan Jafrey of the Forbes Technology Council has also noted:

 “A common misconception among marketers is that baby boomers aren’t online.
 This, however, is far from the truth.
 More and more of them are discovering social media and its many benefits.
 As a matter of fact, according to a study by Google, boomers and seniors spend more time online than they do watching TV.
 82% of boomers who use the internet have at least one social media account, and they have an average of 4.6 social media accounts, with Facebook and LinkedIn as the leading platforms.”

 Many of our donors and prospective donors (major and planned gift), are increasingly using the Internet, which means nonprofits should be, too.
 Blackbaud produces a report that supports my assertion vis-a-vis philanthropy, “The Next Generation of American Giving.”
 “Baby Boomers remain the most generous generation, and the number of Boomers saying they give is increasing.”
 Smart nonprofits should make sure they have a solid, consistent presence online.

 “While younger people are typically the ‘experts’ of high-tech gadgets and gizmos, compared to their older compatriots who as a group continue to lag behind in adopting new technology, an increasing number of elders … are interested and involved in using technologies that allow them to stay more connected socially, with family and friends.”